Alumni

 No matter how long you were at Aoba or how much time has passed since you walked the school halls, we warmly welcome you as a lifelong member of the Aoba family and alumni community.
+You can stay in touch by joining our Alumni Association.

 Also, don’t forget to follow us!